-Subdivision 1.
+- Subdivision 1.
 [ACTIVATION.]
 An order for or notice of withholding is binding on a payor of funds upon receipt.
 Withholding must begin no later than the first pay period that occurs after 14 days following the date of receipt of the order for or notice of withholding.
-In the case of a financial institution, preauthorized transfers must occur in accordance with a court-ordered payment schedule.
+In the case of a financial institution, preauthorized transfers must occur in accordance with a court-ordered payment schedule. - Subd.

-Subd.
 2. [PROCEDURE.]
 A payor of funds must withhold from the income payable to the obligor the amount specified in the order or notice of withholding and amounts specified under sections 517C.58 and 517C.63 and must remit the amounts withheld to the public authority within seven business days of the date the obligor is paid the remainder of the income.
-The payor of funds must include with the remittance the obligor is paid the remainder of the income.
-The payor of funds must include with the remittance the obligor is paid the remainder of the income.
-The payor of funds must include with the remittance the obligor is paid the remainder of the income.
+The payor of funds must include with the remittance the obligor's social security number, the case type indicator as provided by the public authority, and the date the obligor is paid the remainder of the income.
 The obligor is considered to have paid the amount withheld as of the date the obligor received the remainder of the income.
-A payor of funds may combine all amounts withheld from one pay period into one payment to each public authority, but must separately identify each obligor making payment.
+A payor of funds may combine all amounts withheld from one pay period into one payment to each public authority, but must separately identify each obligor making payment. - Subd.

-Subd.
 3. [RETALIATION PROHIBITED.]
-A payor of funds must not discharge, or refuse to hire, or otherwise discipline an employee as a result of wage or salary withholding authorized by this chapter.
+A payor of funds must not discharge, or refuse to hire, or otherwise discipline an employee as a result of wage or salary withholding authorized by this chapter. - Subd.

-Subd.
 4. [UPDATED ORDERS.]
 If more than one order for or notice of withholding exists involving the same obligor and child, the public authority must enforce the most recent order or notice.
 An order for or notice of withholding that was previously implemented according to this chapter ends as of the date of the most recent order.
-The public authority must notify the payor of funds to withhold under the most recent withholding order or notice.
+The public authority must notify the payor of funds to withhold under the most recent withholding order or notice. - Subd.

-Subd.
 5. [NOTIFICATION OF TERMINATION.]
 When an order for or notice of withholding is in effect and the obligor's employment is terminated, the obligor and the payor of funds must notify the public authority of the termination within ten days of the termination date.
-The termination notice must include the obligor's home address and the name and address of the obligor's new payor of funds, if known.
+The termination notice must include the obligor's home address and the name and address of the obligor's new payor of funds, if known. - Subd.

-Subd.
 6. [EXPENSES.]
 A payor of funds may deduct \$1 from the obligor's remaining salary for each payment made pursuant to an order for or notice of withholding under this chapter to cover the expenses of withholding.